 We are overwhelmed by the number of proposals received!
 Thank you for the active participation.
 We have shortlisted 28 companies to the Industry Matchmaking Day.
 (Shortlisted Companies.pdf) For those who did not make it to the Industry Matchmaking, this is definitely not the end of the opportunity.
 You are welcome to find your suitable industry pilot partner and submit a proposal to email@example.com by 14 Dec 2018.

-Awardees of Tourism Innovation Challenge for MICE (Projects in development)
+Awardees of Tourism Innovation Challenge for MICE (Completed)

 A Software-as-a-Service (SaaS) platform that enables freelancers to list their skills and accreditations for events and at the same time, search for events’ service listings.
 Similarly, companies requiring the services of freelancers can post the opportunities on the platform.